onevcat/ObservationBP/README.md

 The same APIs as the Observation framework are provided but without the limitation of iOS 17.

-Verified on Version 15.0 beta 5 (15A5209g).
+Verified on Xcode 15.0 beta 5 (15A5209g).
 May break with a future version of Xcode.

 Just a toy and only for PoC.
 Do not use it in your production code (or at your own risk)!